AmeliaSZK/CoulAdj-Py/README.md

 *   Source image file path
 *   Source image Python file object (maybe?)
 *   Option(s)
-    * Don't relate diagonals
+    * Relate Diagonals
-        * For each pixel, only consider as adjacent the four (4) neighbours with a common edge. (top, bottom, left, and right neighbours)
+        * `True` by default.
+All 8 neighbours are considered adjacent.
-        * By default, all 8 neighbours are considered adjacent.
+        * If `False`, only consider as adjacent the four (4) neighbours with a common edge. (top, bottom, left, and right neighbours)

 ## Known limitations
 *   (none yet)